Great Commission

 Matthew Hirt

-Matthew has missions experience on three continents culminating in over a decade of commitment to making disciples in both frontier and legacy church contexts.
-He earned his Ph.D. in International Missions from Southeastern Baptist Theological Seminary (Wake Forest, NC) in December 2020.
-He currently serves as a theological education catalyst with the International Mission Board of the Southern Baptist Convention, and he teaches missions at the Nigerian Baptist Theological Seminary.
-He and his wife Heather have served as international missionaries together in Nepal and Nigeria as well as training and equipping US churches to engage their communities in effective evangelism and disciple-making.
+Matthew is an Assistant Professor of Intercultural Studies at North Greenville University.
+He has missions experience on three continents culminating in nearly two decades of commitment to making disciples in both frontier and legacy church contexts.
+He earned his Ph.D. in International Missions from Southeastern Baptist Theological Seminary (Wake Forest, NC).
+He and his wife, Heather, have served as international missionaries together in South Asia and Nigeria and have trained and equipped U.S. churches to engage their communities in effective evangelism and disciple-making.

 CGCS Newsletter Coming Soon!